 I’ll try to explain this phenomenon in the most simple way possible.

-In this case, the reps will not be able to meet their annual targets and the company would have wasted a significant amount of resources just to acquire a few new clients.
+In this scenario, if the reps fail to meet their on target pay annual targets, the company would have expended a substantial amount of resources merely to acquire a few new clients.

 Factors that influence a good sales territory plan